Avoid

 Staying away from disposable straws, plates, cups and cutlery

-Many people keep reusables in a bag or glove box, or choose dining-in instead.
-GREAT Sort party hosts borrow items from friends or neighbours if they do not have enough plates or cutlery for an event.
+Many people keep reusables in a bag or the glove box of their car, or choose dining-in instead.
+GREAT Sorts party hosts borrow items from friends or neighbours if they do not have enough plates, cutlery and decorations for an event.
+Your local library or community group may even have reusable party kits to borrow.

 Food is too good to waste

-Avoiding food waste starts at home with a quick check through the fridge, freezer and pantry before shopping to avoid doubling up on items you already have or can use as substitutes.
-Sticking to the grocery list, and avoiding those ‘specials’ or ‘two-for-one’ offers is the secret to low-waste food.
+AVOIDING food waste starts at home with a quick check through the fridge, freezer and pantry before heading to the shops to avoid doubling up on items you already have or can use as substitutes.
+Sticking to the grocery list and avoiding those ‘specials’ or ‘two-for-one’ offers are just some of the simple secrets to waste less food.

 • planning meals for the week – including a leftovers night